Preetp2708/Delta/README.md

 # Devtrix
-About The Web Development Journy...\n
+About The Web Development Journy...
 You can see many of the my projects in this folder..